yassineAlouini/hyperparameters-optimization/README.md

 # About

 This is the accompanying repo for the Bdx hyperparameters optimization meetup.
-It also contains the notebook and dataset for [this](http://www.qucit.com/2016/12/06/how-to-optimize-hyperparameters/) Qucit blog post.
+It also contains the notebook and dataset for [this](http://www.qucit.com/2016/12/06/how-to-optimize-hyperparameters/) Qucit blog post and also the hyperparameters optimization webinar.

 # Installation